-Condover College was founded by someone who simply wanted the best opportunities for his son.
-This means that if it’s not good enough for a member of our family, it’s not good enough for a member of yours.
+Condover College was founded by someone who simply wanted the very best opportunities for his son.

-In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, then run by the Royal National Institute for the Blind.
+In 2004, Steve McGill’s son Matthew was studying at Condover Hall School in Shrewsbury, which was run by the Royal National Institute for the Blind.

-Though we started with just our educational centre and three residential schemes, we now have 12 schemes, a respite programme and a range of opportunities that allow our learners to fulfil their greatest aspirations.
+Though we started with just our educational centre and three residential schemes, we now have 12 residential schemes, Short Breaks at our Greenfields scheme and an Opportunities Programme which enables our learners to fulfil their greatest aspirations.

 We believe our success is due to putting our learners first, always aiming for excellence and remaining focused on meeting individual needs.